gekatateam/neptunus/plugins/inputs/rabbitmq/README.md

       # if true, rejected message will be queued to be delivered to a consumer
       # on a different channel
       requeue = false

+      # if true, passive declaration will be used (queue must be already exists)
+      passive = false

       # optional declaration arguments
       declare_args = { "x-message-ttl" = 60000, "x-max-length" = 10 }